 Is this worthy to buy?

 For beginners who need a practice drum set, it’s a perfect pick.
-But, if you are looking forward to using this drum set for recording or performing, especially if you want to play jazz, this is definitely not worthy to buy.
+But, if you are looking forward to using this drum set for recording or performing, especially if you want to play jazz, this is definitely not worth buying.

 Related: Best Professional Drum Sets